← Back to Writings

 Building My Own Productivity Voice Agent

-OpenAI's new GPT Realtime 2 model, only available via API at the time of writing, shows what this could look like: a realtime voice model for speech-to-speech interactions with configurable reasoning effort, stronger instruction following, and more reliable tool use for complex voice-agent workflows.
+OpenAI's new GPT Realtime 2 model, only available via API at the time of writing, has shown what this could look like: a realtime voice model for speech-to-speech interactions with configurable reasoning effort, stronger instruction following, and more reliable tool use for complex voice-agent workflows.

 What I learned building Jarvis